Running a convenience store presents a number of unique challenges that are not usually present in other types of retail establishments.

 There’s no manual product updates and adjustments with the uploading and editing product information through spreadsheets.
 Low inventory alerts let you know when product amounts get below a certain level and the software allows for automatic supplier reorders.

-Measure employee performance directly from the ShopKeep POS system.
-ShopKeep has a time clock built in that allows you to track hours, for easy shift and payroll management.
+Measure employee performance directly from the Lightspeed POS system.
+Lightspeed has a time clock built-in that allows you to track hours, for easy shift and payroll management.
 Track employee performance like top sales and daily transactions.

-With one of the best customer support packages on the market, ShopKeep has it all with live support and a massive knowledge base, all included in their monthly subscription price, and available 24/7.
+With one of the best customer support packages on the market, Lightspeed has it all with live support and a massive knowledge base, all included in their monthly subscription price, and available 24/7.

 One of its most useful features is one that tracks each sale, along with keeping track of which employees were working at the time, which can help to determine who took what in the event of theft.
 It also has a mobile app that can be accessed anywhere.